 There are two separate cursors: a tuning cursor and a GPS window cursor.
 The tuning cursor is used to select the standby COM or VLOC frequency.
-Pushing the small left knob moves the tuning cursor back-and-forth between the COM and VLOC frequency windows.
-To set a new active frequency, you must first enter the frequency in the standby field, then use the COM or VLOC flip-flop key to activate the new frequency.
-Push in on the small right knob and then turn the large right knob to move the GPS window cursor around the page.
+If desired, press the small left knob to move the tuning cursor to the VLOC window.
+Then, use the small and large left knobs to select the desired frequency.
+The COM and VLOC flip-flop keys are used to swap the active and standby frequencies.
+Push in on small right knob and then turn the large right knob to move the GPS window cursor around the page.

-Frequency Selection (530W only)
+Frequency Selection

-- 1. If the tuning cursor is not currently in the desired window (COM or VLOC), press the small left knob momentarily to switch the highlight between the COM and VLOC windows.
-Adjusting the frequencies with the large and small left knobs will affect the standby frequency. - 119.975 120.500 vloc 114.30 - 2.
-Turn the large left knob to select the desired megahertz (MHz) value.
-For example, the "117" portion of the frequency "117.70". - VLOC 114.30 1117.50 - 3.
-Turn the small left knob to select the desired kilohertz (kHz) value.
-For example, the ".70" portion of the frequency "117.70". - vLoc 114.30 - 4.
-To activate the selected frequency, press the appropriate flip-flop key-COM for communication frequencies or VLOC for VOR/Localizer frequencies.
+1. If the tuning cursor is not currently in the desired window (COM or VLOC), press the small left knob momentarily to switch the highlight between the COM and VLOC windows.
+Adjusting the frequencies with the large and small left knobs will affect the standby frequency.

+2. Turn the large left knob to select the desired megahertz (MHz) value.
+For example, the "117" portion of the frequency "117.80".

+3. Turn the small left knob to select the desired kilohertz (kHz) value.
+For example, the ".80" portion of the frequency "117.80".

+To activate the selected frequency, press the appropriate flip-flop key to swap the COM or VLOC frequency from the standby into the active window.

-To Quickly Tune and Activate the 121.500 Emergency Channel
+To Quickly Tune and Activate the 121.500 Emergency Channel (GNS 430W and GNC 420W only)

-1. In the GNS 530W, press and hold the COM flip-flop key for approximately two seconds.
+Press and hold the COM flip/flop key for approximately two seconds.